bparanj/crystal/computer/electronics/hackerbox/green-led.md

 3. **Heat Generation**: The resistor can convert electrical energy into heat, which might be useful in applications like heating elements or certain sensor calibrations.

-So, while it may seem basic, a power supply and resistor circuit can still have practical uses.
+A power supply and resistor circuit can still have practical uses.

-A circuit with only a power supply and a resistor can indeed serve useful functions, although they may be limited compared to more complex circuits.
+A circuit with only a power supply and a resistor can serve useful functions, although they may be limited compared to more complex circuits.
 Let's explore this:

 1. Basic functionality:
    - Such a circuit allows current to flow, converting electrical energy into heat (via the resistor).